 Since that time, the campus has grown to about 100 acres and 10 buildings: the renovated Eberly Building (named for Orville S. Eberly), the University House (once the Garner home), the Williams Building (the redesigned student center named for J. Lewis Williams), a state-of-the-art library, a gymnasium, an engineering building, the Biomedical Technology Building, and several other farm and maintenance buildings.
 In August 2004 the campus added a $10 million community center housing a 1,500-seat arena, 450-seat auditorium, and a new cafeteria.

-Penn State Fayette now has seven baccalaureate degrees in Administration of Justice; Business Administration; English; Human Development and Family Studies; Letters, Arts, and Sciences; Nursing; Organizational Leadership (for adults).
+Penn State Fayette now has four baccalaureate degrees in Administration of Justice; Business Administration; Human Development and Family Studies; Nursing.
 Penn State Fayette also offers nine associate degrees: Building Engineering Technology; Business Administration; Electrical Engineering Technology; Human Development and Family Studies; Information, Sciences, and Technology; Letters, Arts, and Sciences; Mining Technology; Nursing; and Physical Therapist Assistant.

 The faculty at Penn State Fayette fulfill two roles for the student body with their commitment not only to teaching but also to advising.
 The faculty have received national and University awards for teaching, research, community outreach, and performance in English, art, philosophy, history, physics, chemistry, administration of justice, and engineering technology.
 The size of the student population allows for personal interaction between instructors and students, and the dedication of the faculty makes this interaction a tremendous aid to learning.